-At the other extreme, the guy on the left in the photo below can continue to store a massive amount of energy in his adipose tissue.
-The guy on the right will tend to jam excess energy into his organs in his abdomen earlier.
-While you may not want to look like the guy on the left, it’s the dude on the right with the beer belly that is probably in the biggest danger of having a heart attack or other metabolic issues because excess fat is being stored around his organs not in his fat.
+The guy on the left in the photo below can continue to store a massive amount of energy in his adipose tissue while the guy on the right starts to jam excess energy into his organs in his abdomen earlier.

-We don’t really understand fully why different people have differing capacities to store fat.
-It could be partly genetic, toxin related, stress, sleep, cortisol etc (or likely a mixture of all of them).
+We don’t yet fully understand why different people have differing capacities to store fat.
+It could be partly genetic, toxin related, stress, sleep, cortisol etc or likely a mixture of all of these and more.

 Excitingly, Professor Taylor also showed that as we start to lose body fat, the fat in our vital organs and bloodstream is the first to go.
 If you can reduce your body fat below your Personal Fat Threshold, you will be on the road to reversing your diabetes!

-If you already have diabetes, the way to determine your Personal Fat Threshold is to lose weight while tracking your blood sugars and body fat %.
-The body fat % at which your blood sugars normalise is your Personal Fat Threshold.
+If you already have diabetes, the way to determine your Personal Fat Threshold is to lose weight while tracking your blood sugars and body fat percentage.
+The body fat percentage at which your blood sugars normalise is your Personal Fat Threshold.

-To go back to our roundabout analogy, the secret to managing your body fat and reducing the congestion of fuel in your bloodstream is to ensure that you aren’t pouring in fuel from all sources at the same time (particularly our main fuel sources, fat and carbs)
+To go back to our roundabout analogy, the secret to managing your body fat and reducing the congestion of fuel in your bloodstream is to ensure that you aren’t pouring in fuel from all sources at the same time.

-In days gone by there would usually be only one dominant fuel source available, depending on your location and season, while the others were relatively scarce (i.e. protein+fat in winter, protein in spring, carbs in summer and carbs+fat in autumn).
+In days gone by, there would usually be a single dominant fuel source depending on your location and season, while the others were relatively scarce (i.e. protein+fat in winter, protein in spring, carbs in summer and carbs+fat only on autumn).

 It’s no secret that we seem to be getting sicker and fatter lately.

-Over the past fifty years or so the proportion of our food that is some combination of starch+fat+sugar has increased markedly.
-While these foods in this combination are rare in nature they now dominate our restaurants, grocery aisles and convenience meals we eat at home.
+Over the past fifty years or so, the proportion of our food that is some combination of starch+fat+sugar has increased markedly.
+While the foods with this combination are rare in nature, they now dominate our restaurants, grocery aisles and convenience meals we eat at home.

-The increase in energy in our food system has largely come from the increased use of added fats and oils together with cereals and grains.
-Added sugars went up between 1970 and 1999, but have mostly come back down to where they were 50 years ago.
-All the other food groups have stayed fairly stable.
+The increase in energy in our food system has largely come from the increased use of added fats and oils (e.g. soy, corn, canola) together with cereals and grains.
+You can see in the chart below that added sugars increased until 1999, but have mostly come back down while all my he other food groups have stayed fairly stable.

 You shouldn’t really feel too guilty about this.
-It’s not really a matter of willpower, self restraint or moral failing , you’re just programmed to eat these foods when they are easily available.
+It’s not really a matter of willpower, self restraint or moral weakness, you’re just programmed to eat these foods when they are available.
 And once you start, our appetite makes sure we don’t stop until we are stuffed!

-The recommendation to ‘eat less, move more’ is futile unless we change the quality of the food we eat.
-Our appetite will generally win out and ensure we eat to refill our fat stores.
+The recommendation to ‘eat less, move more’ is futile unless you change the quality of your food.
+Of you’re surrounded by processed junk food your appetite will generally win out and ensure we eat to refill your fat stores.

-Going back to our fuel tanks, filling both your carbohydrate and fat fuel tanks at the same time is a surefire way to ensure that you will never need to burn your own body fat.
+Filling both your carbohydrate and fat fuel tank at the same time is a surefire way to ensure that you will never need to burn your own body fat.

-The chart below shows that over the past 100 years the carbs and fat in our diet have trended towards similar levels in percentage terms as food processing has given us more of what we thing we want.
+The chart below shows that over the past 100 years, the carbs and fat in our diet have trended towards similar levels in percentage terms as our food processing has made things more refined to fine tune manufactured foods to give us what we want.

 While the amount of available carbohydrate has gone down and then back up, fat from refined vegetable oils has been steadily on the rise over the past century.

-This combination of carbs+fat has enabled us to consume more energy which aligns very closely with the obesity epidemic.
+This combination of carbs+fat has enabled us to consume more energy which appears to have driven the obesity epidemic.
 It’s not simply a matter of calories in calories out, but that the foods we are eating are driving us to eat more.

 Will fasting reverse your type 2 diabetes?